-¶Why junk mail is hard to stop
+¶Why it's so hard to stop junk mail

 Junk mail does not come from a single master list.
 It comes from tens of thousands of distinct mailers across dozens of categories — credit offers, catalogs, banks, charities, political campaigns, local businesses, real estate agents, and previous-resident mail.
-There is no federal “do not mail” list equivalent to the National Do Not Call Registry.
-Stopping junk mail means either working through several specialized services yourself, or using one technology product that covers every category for you.

 ¶The 4-step plan to stop junk mail